evgenyneu/Auk/README.md

 1. Show assistant editor with your view controller code.
 1. Do the control-drag from the tap gesture recognizer in the storyboard into your view controller code.
 1. A dialog will appear, change the *Connection* to *action* and enter the name of the method.
 1. This method will be called when the scroll view is tapped.
-Use the `scrollView.auk.currentPageIndex` property to get the currently selected page index.
+Use the `auk.currentPageIndex` property of your scroll view to get the index of the current page.

 ## Demo app